 Maestro Botstein first performed this work with the ASO back in 1997 – a concert I was privileged to attend.
 That time, he adopted the “conventional” tempo (which I find more effective — and utimately more successful).
 Still, it’s good to have this 2012 rendition so readily available through Amazon.

 Without doubt, Psaume XLVII is one of the most exhilarating choral works in the musical literature.
-Hearing it in the “immediacy” of a live concert atmosphere makes the excitement even more palpable – which is why these six performances are so necessary to hear.
+Hearing it in the “immediacy” of a live concert atmosphere makes the excitement even more palpable – which is why these seven performances are so necessary to hear.